What is the cron job working directory?

-A common problem when setting up a cron job is a misunderstanding about the working directory that cron uses when invoking your job.
-Clear up any confusion with the best practices in this guide.
+A common problem when setting up a cron job is a misunderstanding about the working directory that cron uses when running jobs.
+In this guide we will explain the cron job working directory, and how to fix any problems you're having with it.

 When cron jobs are invoked they are run as the user who owns them.
-This may be different than the user who schedules them.
+This may be different from the user who schedules them.
 Figuring out the owner is fairly easy:

 Once you've identified which user a cron job is run as, with sufficient privileges, you can drop into their home directory and run the script yourself.